leonavevor/mcp_travelassistant/README.md

 Backend Services (flight, hotel, weather, geocoder, finance, events)
 ```

-Status
+## Status

 - Prototype / Proof-of-Concept.
 Intended for local development, experimentation, and as a reference implementation for orchestration patterns.

-Key concepts
+## Key Concepts

 - Modular microservice-style servers implemented as small Python scripts under `py_mcp_travelplanner/`.
 - Each service lives in its own folder (for example `flight_server/`, `hotel_server/`, `weather_server/`) with a `main.py` or server entrypoint.
 - A small CLI and control server are provided for orchestration and to demonstrate inter-service interactions.

-Contents (not exhaustive)
+## Contents

 - `py_mcp_travelplanner/` — main package containing CLI, control server and per-service folders.
   - `flight_server/`, `hotel_server/`, `weather_server/`, `geocoder_server/`, `event_server/`, `finance_server/` — example service implementations.
-- `requirements.txt` — pinned runtime/dev dependencies used by the project (single (root) source of truth is recommended).
+- `requirements.txt` — pinned runtime/dev dependencies used by the project.
 - `tests/` — pytest-based unit tests and lifecycle tests.

-Quick start (local development)
+- `examples/` — MCP configuration examples for Claude Desktop and other clients.

+## Quick Start (Local Development)

-Prerequisites
+### Prerequisites

 - Linux / macOS / Windows with WSL
-- Python 3.12.1 or later is recommended for development here, but the project should be constrained to exclude Python 4.0 to remain compatible with dependencies that only declare <4.0 support (see Development Notes).
+- Python 3.12.1 or later is recommended for development

-Recommended: create and use a virtual environment
+### Recommended: Create and use a virtual environment

 ```bash
 python -m venv .venv